 People and Partners

 DTE teams with partners and other small environmental firms to provide a broad range of environmental services at costs to clients that are usually considerably lower than larger firms.
 DTE partners with a talented group of well established biologists and environmental consultants located throughout the southeastern United States.
-As such, the collective knowledge and project experience of our team regarding biological matters and natural resource issues of the Mountain, Piedmont and Coastal Plain regions of the Carolinas, Tennessee, Virginia and Georgia is exceptional.
-Potential clients and interested persons are invited to contact DTE or one of its partners for any natural resources/ ecological needs, issues or questions.
+As such, collective knowledge and project experience of our team regarding biological matters and natural resources issues of the Mountain, Piedmont and Coastal Plain regions of the Carolinas, Tennessee, Virginia and Georgia are exceptional.
+Potential clients and interested persons are invited to contact DTE regarding any ecological management or natural resources planning needs, issues or questions.

 Tim Milling – Applied Ecology / Regulatory Compliance